 3. Focus On the Problem, Not the People

 Virtually every workplace has “difficult” employees.
 Indeed, these may be the individuals often in conflict with co-workers or managers.
-As the conflict resolution facilitator, it’s crucial that you and the parties look beyond difficult or disagreeable personalities and focus instead on the problem at hand.
+As the conflict resolution facilitator, it’s crucial that you and the parties look beyond difficult or disagreeable personalities and focus on the problem at hand.

 Discourage the parties’ use of absolute terms to describe behavior (“You always do X”; “You never do Y”) and encourage them to make so-called “I” or “me” statements to express their feelings – “When you do X it makes me feel I am being ignored”.

-Parties to a conflict frequently suffer from “tunnel vision”, focusing only on how the problem affects them.
+Parties in a conflict frequently suffer from “tunnel vision”, focusing only on how the problem affects them.
 As a facilitator, you can help them see the “big picture” of how their conflict is affecting their co-workers, customers, or the organization in general.

 4. Seek Common Ground